briantama87/iot-solution-aldisurya/README.md

 I have made the similar project with case 3# in my last company experience.
 In that project, they have same principle using socket io instead of HTTP to get live data shown in front end side.

 Beside of that, i dont made a unit testing because i'm not having enough time more.
 But in my daily project, i always build a unit testing file (I usually use mocha js framework).
-If you are interseted, i have packed list of my project in my personal website portfolio (http://briantama87.github.io/)
+If you are interseted, i have packed list of my project in my personal website portfolio (http://briantama87.github.io/) and on my linkedin account (https://www.linkedin.com/in/aldisb/).